JadenWangTAMU/Summer-2024-Database-Systems/README.md

 If for some reason the link is not working, you can follow the instructions below to run the application locally.

 ## Requirements
-- The only requirement that someone will need to run this application is Python 3.8 or higher.
-You can download Python from [here](https://www.python.org/downloads/).
+- The only requirements that someone will need to run this application is Python 3.8 or higher and git.
+You can download Python from [here](https://www.python.org/downloads/) and git from [here](https://git-scm.com/downloads).
   - There are external libraries that are used in this application.
 However, further in the README, there are instructions on how to install all these dependencies.

-## External Dependencies
+## Useful Technologies used to develop the application (NOT NEEDED TO RUN THE APPLICATION)
 - Tembo (used to host a Postgres database in the cloud) (https://tembo.io/)
 - Heroku (used to host the application) (https://www.heroku.com/)
-- Github (used to host the code) (https://www.github.com/)
+- Github (used to host the code and version control) (https://www.github.com/)

 ## Installation
 Download the application code from Github using command: